nak625/Assignment_2/README.md

 # Python Project Assignment 2: API, JSON, HTML, JavaScript/README

 ## Overview
 This Python project consists of an HTML file 'index.html'.
-This

 ### 1. `index.html`
 - Upon page load, the US Population data is retrieved from an API endpoint.
 Then the data is parsed, sorted, and properly displayed in a table.